- Type: Mined, Natural | Celestial Diamond

 - Treatment: None

-- Celestial Diamond Chart Code: SC - (See Celestial Diamond Color & Clarity Chart)
+- Celestial Diamond Chart Code: SG - (See Celestial Diamond Color & Clarity Chart)

 - Modeled on a size 6 finger.

 Due to the nature of our custom work, please make sure you read through the following policies.
 When you place an order, you agree to the below information: